Eryashgarg/AI-ML-Certification-Assignment/Assignment 3/README.md

 ## Code Structure

-- `titanic.ipynb`: Jupyter Notebook containing the Python code for data analysis and preprocessing.
+- `Data Preprocessing Assignment.ipynb`: Jupyter Notebook containing the Python code for data analysis and preprocessing.
 - `titanic.csv`: Titanic dataset in CSV format.
 - `README.md`: This file providing an overview of the assignment and instructions.